 Well, not in one sitting.

-Heading around the bend, still reeling from our wild dogs, we are stopped, quite literally, in our tracks.
+We were just heading around the bend, still reeling from our wild dogs, when we are stopped, quite literally, in our tracks.
 Several vehicles, eyes trained on two super male lions.
 Brothers in arms, tucking into breakfast.
 Closer inspection would leave us with no doubt as to what was on the menu.

 Wait, don’t go.
 Keeme explained that this baby elephant probably died from natural causes.
 I know, it’s sad to even think about it.
 But it’s waste not want not in the wild.
 Try and look at it another way.
 This wee thing was not meant for this life, but will go on to feed at least four other species.
 Some vultures open the carcass, some strip the bones when the main feed is done.
 And the hyena will come clear up, bones and all, leaving little evidence that there was ever a meal here at all.
 It’s tough, but it’s a necessary part of life.